 Submission & Printing Guidelines

-So you’ve scored the perfect shot and are now ready to apply for a passport.
+So, you’ve scored the perfect shot and are now ready to apply for a passport.
 What about paper requirements for passport photos?
 And what if you want to apply online?
 Let’s discuss all you need to know about submission guidelines.

 Submitting passport photos online

-- The image bust be between 600×600 px (min) and 1200×1200 px (max).
+- The image must be between 600×600 px (min) and 1200×1200 px (max).

 - Ensure your image is a JPEG file sized 240 kB or less.